QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 The scale factor is
 determined by the choice of numeraire.

-**Substitutes and Complements**

-Notions of substitutes and complements can be defined in terms of these Frisch demand functions.
+Notions of **substitutes and complements** can be defined in terms of these Frisch demand functions.

-Two goods can be said to be substitutes if the cross-price effect is positive and to be complements if this effect is negative.
+Two goods can be said to be **substitutes** if the cross-price effect is positive and to be **complements** if this effect is negative.

 Hence this classification is determined by the off-diagonal